Validator Staking: A Quick Start

 }

 This is the message your customers will need to sign before staking their validators.
-Note that the message has an expiration time of 5 minutes.
+Note that the message has an expiration time of 5 minutes (or 1 hour for smart contract wallets).

 Customer Signs Message